opendilab/awesome-model-based-RL/README.md

   - Qinghua Liu, Tiancheng Yu, Yu Bai, Chi Jin
   - Key: learning theory + multi-agent + model-based self play + two-player zero-sum Markov games
   - ExpEnv: None

+## Contributing
+Our purpose is to make this repo even better.
+If you are interested in contributing, please refer to [HERE](CONTRIBUTING.md) for instructions in contribution.